Health Care

 What experience do I need?

 You don't necessarily need any experience to study Health Care.
-Our Introduction to Health Care course is ideal if you want to get into nursing or other health care areas, but have no previous experience, and can set you up for further study in these areas.
+Our First Steps to Care - Level 4 (January) course is ideal if you want to get into health care, but have no previous experience, and can set you up for further study in this area.

 If you're an adult returning to study after a long break, the SWAP Access to Nursing course might be what you need - perfect for you if you want to go on to a degree course but need to get the basics under your belt first.